stillinbeta/srecon-k8s-tutorial/tutorial4.md

 ### `kubectl`

 If you haven't already, you should install [`kubectl`][kubectl].
-`kubectl` is utility used to access, configure, and administer kubernetes clusters.
+`kubectl` is utility used to access, configure, and administer Kubernetes clusters.

 [kubectl]: https://kubernetes.io/docs/reference/kubectl/overview/